 There are upsides and downsides to this Linux version.
 It’s more integrated than simply running Picasa in Wine, but it’s fairly obvious to the end user that it’s not a native application.
 Expect some quirks for sure, but also expect to have access to Google’s amazing photo manager on Linux.

 Picasa includes everything from basic editing to creating albums to changing your desktop wallpaper to, of course, uploading to the Picasa web service.
-Find out more about Picasa in our series of tutorials, Google Picasa 101 by Jim.

 Go ahead and; you just might like it.